 5.1.
-This is an acknowledgment that GRANT AGENCY financial assistance will be used only to fund the services requested.
+This is an acknowledgment that GRANT AGENCY financial assistance to fund all or a portion of the contract.
 The CONSULTANT/CONTRACTOR/VENDOR will comply with all applicable federal law, regulations, executive orders, GRANT AGENCY policies, procedures, and directives.